itskutush/Iris-Tracking-Model/README.md

-# Iris Tracking Model Using Keypoint
+# Iris Tracking Model Using Mediapipe framework
 This project aims to track real time iris detection.